 Keep meals simple by avoiding ones that require too many ingredients or difficult to find ones.
 Instead, focus on family favorites that can be whipped up quickly.

 Lately, I’ve enjoyed experimenting with freestyle cooking — that is cooking without a recipe— which I find saves me loads of time.

 But if you prefer to use recipes, I strongly encourage you to select ones that use only less than five, easy to find ingredients with prep times under 20-30 minutes.

-There are plenty of websites you can use to get inspired, by my favorite for ultra quick yet tasty recipes is Minimalist Baker.
+There are plenty of websites you can use to get inspired, by my favorite for ultra quick yet tasty recipes is Pick up Limes.